 I have literally no idea what Alex is talking about when he says that the Wall Street Journal admitted that China lied about the numbers, saying that they were higher than they actually were.

-I can find plenty of articles that suggest that there's a good chance that China, particularly in the early stages, underreported cases, but I legitimately can't find any credible source that suggested that they overreported.
+So I can find plenty of articles that suggest that there's a good chance that China, particularly in the early stages, underreported cases.

-Now, it's in Alex's financial interest to downplay the virus itself and focus on building the narrative that China intentionally built up some kind of hype, so he's completely fabricating a story about Xi commanding people to take videos in Wuhan to scare the Americans.
+Now, it's in Alex's financial interest to downplay the virus itself and focus on building the narrative that China intentionally built up some kind of hype.

 If that was Xi's plan, though, Alex did a great job of playing his part in it.

-So then he goes on, quote, it's a cooked up globalist plot ordering the Chinese to do this with a man-made virus.
+So then he goes on, quote, it's a cooked-up globalist plot ordering the Chinese to do this with a man-made virus.

-So, the virus isn't man-made, and Alex has absolutely no evidence that these unnamed and shadowy globalists told the Chinese government to do anything.
+So the virus isn't man-made, and Alex has absolutely no evidence that these unnamed and shadowy globalists told the Chinese government to do anything.

 Also, in bad news for Alex, an article recently came out from the Scripps Research Institute that completely ruins the man-made virus theory.

-The fact that the coronavirus has its own backbone essentially disqualifies it as possibly being lab-created, and the fact that its backbone is very similar to related viruses known in the wild makes the possibility of it being a product of natural evolution incredibly, almost absolutely...
+And the fact that its backbone is very similar to related viruses known in the wild makes the possibility of it being a product of natural evolution incredibly, almost absolutely, definitively likely.

-So I read that article that Alex is talking about, and it's just this writer posting an op-ed that has a position that people should start to consider the fact that things may get worse, and it would be wise to observe the examples of countries a little further down the path, like Italy, to get a sense of what could be coming.
+So I read that article that Alex is talking about, and it's just this writer posting an op-ed that has a position that people should start to consider the fact that things may get worse.

-I grant that some of the stuff is pretty stark, and may come off as a little bit extreme.
+I grant that some of the stuff is pretty stark and may come off as a little bit extreme, like, you know, having saying goodbye to friends for a while, you know, like that kind of thing.

 But Laurie Garrett is basically just writing a piece that's meant to offer some realistic, concrete advice for people who might end up in a similar position as people in Italy are in now.